 During the first Christmas get together after their wedding, I was talking privately with Nick.
 “I was surprised when I heard Missy and you were dating,” I began.

 “Yeah, it’s strange how it all came about.
-I was talking to your sister at your wedding for a good while before she said she was the groom’s sister,” he explained.
+I was talking to your sister at your wedding for a good while before she informed me that she was the groom’s sister,” he explained.
 “I asked her how that could be because I was the groom’s brother.
 That was certainly an unusual start.”

-“Hah, that is funny.
-The other funny part is I thought my sister was going lesbian, so when I heard she was dating a guy, I was surprised,” I told him.
+“Hah, that is unusual.
+Another odd twist is that I thought my sister was going lesbian, so when I heard she was dating a guy, I was surprised,” I told him.

 “Yeah, she told me up front that she was ‘a little bisexual’ when we started dating.
 I told her I didn’t mind,” Nick replied.